a review by Nalini Haynes

 The visuals of the movie were mixed.
 Shaky ‘hand-held’ cam applied to a significant portion of the movie.
 There were a few scenes where the shake was so great I couldn’t interpret the images; this could just be me (bad eyesight) but it was off-putting.
 For the majority of the movie, the shake was at a reasonable, watch-able level.
 There were scenes where the noise (dots in the images on the screen) was very noticeable.
 This noise was always kept to a level where it was possible for me to interpret the image although at times it was distracting.
 I started to look for a consistent pattern: did the noise occur when Hushpuppy was imagining the aurochs?
 My conclusion was that there was no discernible pattern to when this effect was used.
 The overall production was of such a high quality that these visual effects were no accident.

-Beasts of the Southern Wild was the winner of the Sundance film festival Grand Jury Prize for a dramatic film and winner of the Cannes Film Festival Camera D’or Fiperesci prize as well as being nominated for 4 Oscars.
+Beasts of the Southern Wild won the Sundance film festival Grand Jury Prize for a dramatic film and winner of the Cannes Film Festival Camera D’or Fiperesci prize.
+It also received nominations for 4 Oscars.
 Highly deserving of acclaim, the acting in Beasts was commendable, particularly Quvenzhané Wallis, whose talent at age nine surpasses that of many adults.

 This movie would have passed me by if it was not for the scandals arising out of the Oscars; Nora Jemisin cites the list of offences here.
 As this is a review not a recital of misconduct, my only comments will be to state that the attitude towards female actors at any age tends toward the feral.
 The attitude of people – from MCs to internet communters – towards a NINE YEAR OLD GIRL is absolutely appalling.
 I hope that Beasts of the Southern Wild and Quvenzhané Wallis in particular will both receive more attention and acclaim for their achievements as a result of people like me seeking out this movie because of the furore.

-Beasts of the Southern Wild is highly recommended.
+I highly recommend Beasts of the Southern Wild.